 The National Young Mathematicians’ Awards are the only team maths competition for primary schools in the UK.
-The competition, now in its seventh year, is run in conjunction with the NRICH project at the University of Cambridge and is designed to inspire and challenge talented mathematicians from across the UK.
+The competition, now in its eighth year, is run in conjunction with the NRICH project at the University of Cambridge and is designed to inspire and challenge talented mathematicians from across the UK.

 The competition consists of three rounds.
 The first is a regional knock out undertaken at an Explore Learning centre in November.
 Winners go through to the Semi-Final where school teams battle it out against other top schools in their region to try and win a space at the Grand Final taking place at the University of Cambridge in December.

 Children from Bilton Junior School were named some of the best performing maths minds in the UK and earned the title of ‘National Young Mathematicians of the Year’ in 2016!
 They battled against teams from Fair Field Junior School, St Peter’s CofE Primary School, Robert Gordon’s College and Greswold Primary School at the Grand Final held at the University of Cambridge.